R. J. Hackett (steamer)

-R. J. Hackett (official number 21934) was a steamer built in 1869.
-When first launched, the ship's wide cross-section and long midships hold were unconventional, but the design's advantages in moving cargo through the inland lakes spawned many imitators.
-The Hackett is recognized as the first Great Lakes freighter, a vessel type that has dominated Great Lakes shipping for over 100 years.
+R. J. Hackett (official number 21934) was a steamer built in 1869 in Cleveland, Ohio, by Peck & Masters.
+When the ship was first launched, both its wide cross-section and long midships hold were unconventional.
+The design's clear advantages in moving cargo through the inland lakes quickly resulted in many imitators.

+The Hackett is recognized as the first Great Lakes freighter, a vessel type that has dominated Great Lakes shipping for more than 100 years.
 In 1905, the Hackett caught fire and sank on Whaleback Shoal in Green Bay, 9.5 miles southeast of the Cedar River in Menominee County, Michigan.
-The wreck site was listed on the National Register of Historic Places in 1992.
+The wreck site was listed on the National Register of Historic Places in 1992 because of the importance of this ship.

 Shipbuilder Elihu M. Peck

 Elihu Monroe Peck (1822 – May 8, 1896) was a pioneer in shipbuilding and passenger and freight hauling.
 He was born in Butternuts, New York in 1822.

+When Peck was 16, he began working in the profession of ship's carpenter.
+He moved to Cleveland, Ohio and apprenticed to shipbuilder Philo Moses.

+Early in his career, in 1845 Peck married Susan Ettling Rogers of Bedford, Ohio.
+The couple had two children, both of whom died young.

-When Peck was 16, he began working in the profession of a ship's carpenter, moving to Cleveland, Ohio and apprenticing to shipbuilder Philo Moses.
-In 1847, Peck started his own shipyard, building a single new ship (the schooner Jenny Lind), but focusing on the repair of older ships.
-Peck later took a turn at captaining his own ship, the Fountain City.
+In 1847, Peck at 25 started his own shipyard in Cleveland.
+He built one new ship (the schooner Jenny Lind), but focused on the repair of older ships.
+The schooner Jenny Lind expressed some of his innovative thinking: it had a blunt bow and almost square cross-section, unlike the more conventional sleek, raked schooners of the day.
+This design resulted in more cargo space, giving the ship an advantage over competing schooners.

+Peck later captained his own ship, the Fountain City, in transporting iron ore.

 In 1855, Peck formed a partnership with Irvine U. Masters, beginning the firm of Peck & Masters.
-The new firm focused on building new vessels.
-Masters died in 1866, but Peck kept the name of the firm.
+Their new firm focused on building new vessels.
+When Masters died a decade later in 1866, Peck kept the full name of the firm, as they had built a solid reputation.

-Peck married Susan Ettling Rogers of Bedford, Ohio in 1845.
-The couple had two children, both of whom died young.
-Peck also had other business interests, as president of People's Gas Light Company of Cleveland and a director of the Savings Loan Association.
-He was a delegate to his county Republican convention in 1855 and was elected a waterworks commissioner in 1867.
+Peck also had business interests in Cleveland beyond shipbuilding.
+He served as president of People's Gas Light Company of Cleveland and a director of the Savings Loan Association.
+In 1855 he served as a delegate to his county Republican convention; in 1867 he ran for public office and was elected a waterworks commissioner.

 Peck had a reputation as a brusque but fair man, with a streak of unconventionality.
 When work was slow, he kept his builders employed by building ships on speculation; these speculative builds were always eventually sold.
-The first ship he built, schooner Jenny Lind, had a blunt bow and almost square cross-section, unlike the more conventional sleek, raked schooners of the day.
-However, the Jenny Linds design created more cargo space, giving the ship an advantage over competing schooners.